 A note on this Dwarf’s apparent beardlessness: the shoulders that I used in this outfit have quite a “deep” or “thick” texture and hid the short beard that I chosen for my model in many poses.
 I thought the look was quite striking, really playing up his status as a Petty-dwarf rather than a Great Dwarf (though I hasten to add that nowhere in the text is it suggested that the Petty-dwarves were beardless; indeed Mîm tears at his beard when his son is killed).
 For this outfit, I selected screenshots to share in which the beard was hidden, but you can achieve a true beardless look on your Dwarf character if you like.
 Here’s how: while you have a hooded cloak equipped, such as the one in this outfit, equip any of the various helmets or masks that hide the beard on Dwarves.
 A common and easy-to-obtain example of this kind of helm is the Dunland War Helm (crafted).
 You will not be able to see the helm on your Dwarf because of the cloak’s hood, but the beard will be completely removed!

 - Shoulders: Skirmish Pauldrons of the Mark (crafted — tailor T8/Men of the Sutcrofts reputation), yellow

-- Back: Hooded Tattered Cloak (Riddermark lootbox drop), gold
+- Back: Hooded Tattered Cloak (looted — lootbox), gold

-- Chest: Padded Vest of Fate (world drop), grey
+- Chest: Padded Vest of Fate (looted — world drop/general), grey

-- Hands: Leather Bracers of the Gentle Stag (Dunland quest reward), default
+- Hands: Leather Bracers of the Gentle Stag (quest reward — Dunland The Village Burns), default

-Tips: I really wanted to use the Rune-sack (Store) for this outfit instead of the Stitched Leather Satchel, but unfortunately the longstanding bug which prevents satchels purchased from the Store from being dyed from their basic turquoise colour is still unresolved.
+Tips: I really wanted to use the Rune-sack (purchased — LOTRO Store) for this outfit instead of the Stitched Leather Satchel, but unfortunately the longstanding bug which prevents satchels purchased from the Store from being dyed from their basic turquoise colour is still unresolved.
 If this bug is ever fixed, the crude Rune-sack would be a great addition to this outfit, but until then a standard satchel will have to do.
-If you prefer hoodless cloaks, you could retain the same rough feel by using the (hoodless) Tattered Cloak (Riddermark lootbox drop) and top off the outfit with the Shabby Cap (quest reward — Yule festival Self-sacrifice: Support the Poor), Isengard Prisoner Bandana (quest reward — epic Volume 3, Book 4, Chapter 21: Servants of Saruman), or Trapper’s Bandana (bartered — skirmish camp cosmetic quartermaster/cosmetic items).
+If you prefer hoodless cloaks, you could retain the same rough feel by using the (hoodless) Tattered Cloak (looted — lootbox) and top off the outfit with the Shabby Cap (quest reward — Yule festival Self-sacrifice: Support the Poor), Isengard Prisoner Bandana (quest reward — epic Volume 3, Book 4, Chapter 21: Servants of Saruman), or Trapper’s Bandana (bartered — skirmish camp cosmetic quartermaster/cosmetic items).
 The bracers used in this outfit have the same appearance as several other Dunland quest rewards.

 You may also like: